The Equal Access Study:

 One of the foci of the research activities in the International Centre Early Childhood Education and Care (ICEC) is on inequalities in access to early childhood education.
 The ICEC is interested in the institutional conditions that guarantee equal access to services for all children.

 Early childhood education and care (ECEC) is regarded as key for ensuring equal educational opportunities for children from diverse social and cultural backgrounds.
-However, especially children from less privileged families are observed to experience access barriers: Parental fees or limited opening hours can hinder the usage of ECEC.
-Furthermore, equal access is no guarantee for equitable educational opportunities: early childhood services can particularly contribute to children’s development and learning when their diverse backgrounds and needs are sufficiently considered.
+However, especially children from disadvantaged families are observed to experience access barriers: a lack of places and staff, services that are not adapted to specific needs or selective admission procedures can hinder the usage of ECEC.
+Furthermore, equal access is no guarantee for equitable educational opportunities: children can particularly benefit from early childhood services when high quality is ensured and their diverse backgrounds and needs are sufficiently considered.

-Albeit there is international agreement to decrease social inequalities in access to ECEC, de facto access conditions and inclusiveness of services regarding diverse groups vary tremendously between countries.
+Albeit there is international consensus to reduce social inequalities in access to ECEC, de facto access conditions and inclusiveness of services regarding diverse groups vary tremendously between countries.
 By addressing this issue, the ICEC promotes international exchange on relevant political conditions and approaches that impede or foster access and inclusion of different groups.

 The Equal Access Study